Adyen/adyen-wechatpay-ios/README.md

 :warning: _Swift Package Manager for Xcode 12.0 and 12.1 has a [know issue](https://bugs.swift.org/browse/SR-13343) when it comes to importing binary dependencies.
 A workaround is described [here](https://forums.swift.org/t/swiftpm-binarytarget-dependency-and-code-signing/38953)._

 ## Usage

-AdyenWeChatPayInternal is just a wrapper around [the original WeChat Pay SDK](https://developers.weixin.qq.com/doc/oplatform/en/Downloads/iOS_Resource.html), except that it handles the importing of the dependent system frameworks and libraries and removes the need for adding `-Objc and -all_load` other linker flags to the your project build settings, but otherwise works the same.
+AdyenWeChatPayInternal is just a wrapper around [the original WeChat Pay SDK](https://developers.weixin.qq.com/doc/oplatform/en/Downloads/iOS_Resource.html), with a few minor improvements:
+- Handles the importing of the dependent system frameworks and libraries.
+- Removes the need for adding `-Objc and -all_load` other linker flags to the your project build settings.

+Other than these improvements, the framework works in the same way as the original WeChat Pay SDK.

 ## Documentation

 Refer to the [original documentation](https://developers.weixin.qq.com/doc/oplatform/en/Mobile_App/Access_Guide/iOS.html).

 ## Support

 If you have a feature request, or spotted a bug or a technical problem regarding the XCFramework wrapper, create a GitHub issue.
-For other questions or issues regarding the SDK, its better to refer to [WeChat Pay iOS SDK support](https://developers.weixin.qq.com/doc/oplatform/en/Mobile_App/Access_Guide/iOS.html).
+For other questions or issues regarding the SDK, contact [WeChat Pay iOS SDK support](https://developers.weixin.qq.com/doc/oplatform/en/Mobile_App/Access_Guide/iOS.html).

 ## License

 MIT license.
 For more information, see the LICENSE file.